AdobeDocs/express-add-ons-docs/src/pages/references/manifest/index.md

 | `app`           | Native app on mobile and tablet devices. |

-**Note:** *The beta version of Adobe Express is currently not yet supported on mobile or tablet devices.*

 ## entryPoints
 | Key         | Type         | Description   |
 | -------------| -------------| -----------:  |